CodeForPortland/access2justicePDX/content/project/mvp.en.md

 - **Public Website** - You are on it. :) Continual updates and content contributions can be made by clicking the edit link at the top of this page.

-- **Interview** - A series of questions that can asses a user to provide answers to an answer bank, a great example is provided by [DocAssemble](https://docassemble.org/demo.html).
+- **Interview Wizard** - The interview wizard is an interface for a question and answers process.
+This will provide a user to provide values for the variable inputs that are needed in a generated document.
+A great example is provided by [DocAssemble](https://docassemble.org/demo.html).

-- **Mobile Viewer** - Documents generated are editable and shareable from here.

-- **User Controls** - Basic user accounts can be managed from here.

-- **Case Dashboard** - Various controls that allow interactions with history and current case contexts.
+- **Document Management Module** - The document manager is an interface that will allow the user to search and organize the various documents which have been generated, or they can create a new one.

+- **Account Management Module** - This interface will be for account managers, to provide access rules to different users, view histories and reset credentials.

+- **Profile Management Module** - Profiles represent a person involved to some degree with documents being generated.
+This interface will provide tooling for organizing those relations.

+- **Dashboard Module** - The landing page for the application.
+It will control the login and service/module registrations to allow a user to navigate to different features.

 ### Backend